microsoft/industry/telco/solutions/observability/readme.md

 # Observability Landing Zone for Operators

-Devices and equipment on operators on-premises infrastructure (such as radio access networks, or RAN), generate large amounts of logs and files that not only need to be captured, but also, given the sheer amount of information, operators require a cloud native solution to aggregate, analyze and report the data to embrace data-driven solutions and decisions.
+Devices and equipment on operators on-premises locations (such as radio access networks or networking devices), generate large amounts of logs and files that not only need to be captured, but also, given the sheer amount of information, operators require a cloud native solution to aggregate, analyze and report the data to embrace data-driven solutions and decisions.
 For example, a use case would be to collect RAN logs to aggregate and analyze them to identify annomalies or interference.

-An observability landing zone for operators provides the nfrastructure foundations on Azure so that all required foundational services required to ingest large amounts of data into an Azure storage service are provided by the observability landing zone for operators.
-Once this landing zone is provisioned, operators can simply deploy whichever data and analytics solution they prefer to analyze and report the data.
+An observability landing zone for operators provides the required foundational services on Azure to ingest large amounts of data into Azure storage services (such as Azure Data Lake Storage Gen2).
+Once this landing zone is provisioned, operators can simply deploy whichever data and analytics services and solutions they prefer to analyze the data.

-This article describes the design considerations and recommendations for an observability landing zone, and it also provides a deployment experience to simplify the deployment of such landing zone.
+This article provides design considerations and recommendations for observability landing zones for operators, and it also provides a deployment experience to simplify the deployment of such landing zone.

 * [Networking options](#networking-options)
   * [Internet](#internet)